bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-onelogin-sso-for-bitrise.md

 ![](/img/application-onelogin.jpg)"%}

-If you’ve completed setting up Bitrise on OneLogin and connected it with your Bitrise Workspace, then all Organization members will get an email from Bitrise which contains a link to activate their SSO connection to the Bitrise Workspace.
+If you’ve completed setting up Bitrise on OneLogin and connected it with your Bitrise Workspace, then all Workspace members will get an email from Bitrise which contains a link to activate their SSO connection to the Bitrise Workspace.

 ## Enabling SAML SSO on Bitrise